- Spa &

 - Promotions & Packages

-Composed of either coral or granite, the Seychelles archipelago is made up of 115 islands.
-Located in the Indian Ocean, northeast of Madagascar, the landmass is only 457km2, although the islands are spread over an Exclusive Economic Zone of 1,374,000 square kilometres.
+The Seychelles archipelago is made up of 115 islands composed of either coral or granite.
+It is located in the Indian Ocean, northeast of Madagascar.
+The landmass is only 457km², although the islands are spread over an Exclusive Economic Zone of 1,374,000 km².

-Located 4 degrees south of the equator, the tropical islands of Seychelles enjoy generally good weather all year round and are not affected by cyclones, so the best time to plan your trip should probably be best decided by your preference for certain activities.
+The tropical islands of Seychelles is located 4 degrees south of the equator thus enjoy generally good weather all year round and are not affected by cyclones, so the best time to plan your trip should probably based on your preference for certain activities.

-Two opposing trade winds govern the weather in Seychelles: the north-west monsoon from October to March when wind speeds average 8 to 12 knots and the south-east trade winds from May to September, when wind speeds reach between 10 and 20 knots.
+The weather in Seychelles forms by two counter-trade winds: the north-west monsoon from October to March when wind blows with average speed of 8-12 knots and the south-east trade winds from May to September when the wind speeds reach 10-20 knots.

-With 42 islands in total, 2 of which are composed of coral, the largest granite island is Mahe - home to the capital city of Seychelles, Victoria.
+The group of inner islands consists of 43 islands, 2 of which are composed of coral.
+The largest granite island is Mahe - home of the capital city of Seychelles, Victoria.
 The second largest island is Praslin, followed by Silhouette.

 All the granitic islands of Seychelles are covered in lush green tropical vegetation.
 The highest peak in Seychelles is located on Mahe… Morne Seychellois rises to 905m and offers astounding views.
 Trees are evergreen and many species are endemic to the Seychelles, such as the Coco de Mer (the world’s largest nut) found on Praslin island.